A Proven Method For Showing The Value Of Good UX

 We can do something similar with the lost productivity numbers: Figure out how much those personnel are paid and calculate how much time is spent dealing with the waste from the frustrating user experiences, either working with it (production workers) or creating it (developers).
 Multiply the percentage of time by the total personnel costs and you have a rough estimate.

-Often, these rough estimates are all that’s necessary to get someone’s attention.
+Often, these rough estimates are all you need to get someone’s attention.
 After all, if this is the first time the organization is thinking about user experience, it’s likely the costs are pretty high.
-In one instance, we found that the costs of handling password resets at a large bank were costing the call-center support team $75,000,000 each year.
+In one instance, we found that the costs of handling password resets at a large bank were costing the call-center support team $75 million each year.
 That large number was enough to quickly get the attention of senior bank management.

 Step 3: Find the Person In Charge Of Reducing Those Costs

 This is where luck plays in our favor.
 In most organizations, especially large ones, there is already someone in charge of dealing with the costs of frustration.
 However, they may not realize it yet.